 Prior to joining the City of Boston, Alexandra worked as a field organizer for Boston City Councilor Matt O’Malley’s re-election campaign in 2014, and later as his Latino Liaison.
-Alexandra has also served as:
+Alexandra volunteers her time as the President of FUNDOARCU, a Dominican nonprofit in Boston that elevates civic engagement, arts, and culture in the Dominican Community.

 Alexandra also served as a Public Information Officer for the Suffolk County Sheriff’s Department where she provided outreach and information to the Latino community and assisted in the coordination of civic engagement events and programs for the Department.

-Born in La Vega, Dominican Republic, Alexandra immigrated to the United States at the age of ten, carrying with her a drive and desire to improve the lives of youth and the communities around them.
-In what could be described as the only the beginning of her professional life, Alexandra Valdez has already established herself as a committed community activist and experienced advocate for civic participation.
-Currently Alexandra attends Suffolk University where she’s pursuing her Masters in Public Administration.
+Born in La Vega, Dominican Republic, Alexandra immigrated to the United States at the age of 10, carrying with her a drive and desire to serve her community and the City of Boston.
+In what could be described as only the beginning of her professional life, Alexandra Valdez has already established herself as a committed community activist and experienced advocate for civic participation.
+Alexandra holds a Master's Degree in Public Administration from Suffolk University.
+Alexandra currently resides in Hyde Park with her six-month-old baby boy and partner.